luciano-fiandesio/beanborg/tutorial/README.md

     - name: Replace_Expense
 ```

-Before importing the CSV data, we need one last step: a configuration file (named `assets`)  that helps Beanborg associate the bank account asset definition (`Assets:Bank1:Bob:Current`, which is the bank account defined in Beanborg used in this tutorial) to the bank account identifier in the CSV file (in this tutorial, the IBAN number).
+Before importing the CSV data, we need one last step: a configuration file (named `asset.rules`)  that helps Beanborg associate the bank account asset definition (`Assets:Bank1:Bob:Current`, which is the bank account defined in Beanborg used in this tutorial) to the bank account identifier in the CSV file (in this tutorial, the IBAN number).
 Note that this file is required by the `Replace_Asset` rule, which is automatically executed, even if it's not specified in the rules list.

 In Beanborg, all configuration files are placed into the `rules` folder - note that the folder name can be changed using the `rules_folder` property of the `rules` configuration.